citrix/terraform-provider-citrixitm/examples/dns/import-custom-app/README.md

 <img src="./res/new-app-to-import.png" width="400px" alt="New App Basic Settings">

 Set the app fallback CNAME.
-For purposes of this example, you can set it to anything.
+The resource configuration specifies "origin.example.com", so if you set it to anything else, Terraform will reconcile the difference by changing production to match the configuration later.

 <img src="./res/choose-fallback-cname.png" width="400px" alt="Choose Fallback CNAME">